Foreword by Patricia Prime

 The $250,000 artwork Source comprised band of light set into the pavement alongside Tuwhare’s poem engraved into the pavement (alongside of the Civic Theatre).
 Read a 2007 newspaper report.

 When it was installed, the poem was used without its title and the words “creek-bed” were replaced with “Horotiu”, the name of a stream that has been paved over and now runs under Queen Street.
 The artwork is discussed here.

-The artwork was remove, without fanfare, in November 2016 for reasons of public safety.
+The artwork was removed, without fanfare, in November 2016 for reasons of public safety and has not been reinstated.
 Read more here.